The Meghan and Harry interview had another disturbing element for U.K. viewers: Pharmaceutical ads

 There were even ads for pet medicines, featuring sprightly dogs bounding around with Frisbees: “Ask your veterinarian about Simparica.”

-Like other European countries, the United Kingdom bans pharmaceutical companies from advertising directly from consumers on the grounds that doctors should be making independent decisions about what drugs to prescribe — rather than fielding requests from patients eager to try something they’ve seen advertised on television.
+Like other European countries, the United Kingdom bans pharmaceutical companies from advertising directly to consumers on the grounds that doctors should be making independent decisions about what drugs to prescribe — rather than fielding requests from patients eager to try something they have seen advertised on television.

 Some British viewers responded to the string of advertisements with shock and disbelief — both at the sheer volume of the ads and the lengthy lists of potential symptoms and alarming side effects that they invariably contained.